bioio-devs/bioio-tifffile/CONTRIBUTING.md

     git push origin {your_development_type}/short-description
     ```

+7. (Optionally) If the test files have changed you'll need to find an admin to upload your test file set using the script in scripts/

-7. Submit a pull request through the GitHub website.
+8. Submit a pull request through the GitHub website.

 ## Just Commands